 First, add keywords to the name in the search bar.
 It helps to think like a witness describing a criminal to police – any identifying information can help.
 Add those identifiers to the search terms: schools, cities where they’ve lived, age, professions, hair color, height, tattoos, etc. The more you know about the person’s history, the more likely Google can find them.

-If adding descriptors doesn’t help, access the settings by clicking on a dropdown menu under the search bar.
-This provides advanced tools you can use to filter out a lot of the noise from the search, limiting the results by language, specific websites, how and where the search terms appear on a page, and the published period of the websites.
+If adding descriptors doesn’t help, access the settings by clicking on the dropdown menu under the search bar.
+This provides advanced tools you can use to filter out a lot of information from the search.
+You can limit the results by language, specific websites, how and where the search terms appear on a page, and the published period of the websites.
 You can also get tips from Google on how to best find the information you’re looking for.